IM-Deane/my-first-repo/ReadMe.md

 # My First Repository

-This is a **MarkDown** document, which is just a plain odl text document that uses certain character combinations to represent formatting.
+This is a **MarkDown** document, which is just a plain old text document that uses certain character combinations to represent formatting.
 Markdown documents can be easily converted to HTML documents.